metal3-io/baremetal-operator/docs/api.md

 #### externallyProvisioned

 A boolean indicating whether the host provisioning and deprovisioning are managed externally.
+When set:

+* Power status can still be managed using the `online` field.
-When set, the host's power status and hardware inventory will be monitored but no provisioning or deprovisioning operations are performed on the host.
+* Hardware inventory will be monitored, but no provisioning or deprovisioning operations are performed on the host.

 #### image